GoogleCloudPlatform/cloud-errors-nodejs/README.md

 ## Prerequisites

 1. Your application needs to use Node.js version 0.12 or greater.
-Node.js v5+ is recommended.
 1. You need a [Google Cloud project](https://console.cloud.google.com).
 Your application can run anywhere, but errors are reported to a particular project.
 1. [Enable the Stackdriver Error Reporting API](https://console.cloud.google.com/apis/api/clouderrorreporting.googleapis.com/overview) for your project.
 1. The module will only send errors when the `NODE_ENV` environment variable is set to `production`.